Hair Health . Symptoms guide

 Scarring Alopecia: Early Warning Signs

 Scarring alopecias destroy hair follicles permanently.
 Early features include scalp itching, burning, redness, pustules or visible scarring along the hair line.
 Because the loss is irreversible once scarring is established, early diagnosis genuinely matters.
-The definitive test is a scalp punch biopsy with histopathology, which our Scarring Alopecia Diagnostic provides in one appointment.
+The definitive test is a scalp punch biopsy with histopathology.
+Our Scarring Alopecia Diagnostic includes a clinical assessment; if your clinician decides a biopsy is indicated after examining the scalp, it can be performed at the same appointment and sent for histopathology.

 What this might be